Inga Ruginienė: Immigration

 Ruginienė is a member of the parliamentary group "against mass immigration".

 In January 2025, Ruginienė was interviewed about immigration on the TV station LRT televizija.
 She argued that migration should be more tightly controlled for security reasons, that Lithuania should focus on attracting skilled workers who will stay and contribute to the tax base, and that integration should be a priority.

-Prime Minister of Lithuania (2025–present)
+Prime Minister of Lithuania (2025–2026)

 Inga Ruginienė was nominated for the office of Prime Minister by President Gitanas Nausėda in early August 2025 following the resignation of her predecessor, Gintautas Paluckas.
 On 26 August 2025, the Seimas approved her appointment by a vote of 78 in favor, 35 against, and 14 abstentions.
 Subsequently, President Nausėda issued the formal decree confirming her as Prime Minister, and on 25 September 2025 she and her Cabinet took the oath of office before Parliament, marking the beginning of her term.

-Her cabinet is formed by a coalition of the Social Democratic Party, Dawn of Nemunas, Farmers and Greens Union and Electoral Action of Poles.
+Her cabinet was formed by a coalition of the Social Democratic Party, Dawn of Nemunas, Farmers and Greens Union and Electoral Action of Poles.
+In June 2026, the Lithuanian Social Democratic Party announced the collapse of its coalition with the populist Dawn of Nemunas party following growing disagreements over security policy, political rhetoric, and internal coalition tensions.
+The decision marked a major political challenge for Prime Minister Inga Ruginienė’s government and prompted discussions regarding the formation of a new parliamentary majority.
+Following the breakdown of the coalition, the Social Democrats began consultations with other political parties concerning possible cooperation in government.

+On 23 June 2026, Ruginienė and her cabinet resigned following the formation of a new governing coalition after the Social Democratic Party ended its coalition agreement with Dawn of Nemunas.
+President Gitanas Nausėda asked the outgoing government to continue serving in a caretaker capacity until a new government is formed.
+She was succeeded by Social Democratic Party leader Mindaugas Sinkevičius on July 14, 2026, with Dawn of Nemunas being replaced by Union of Democrats "For Lithuania" as a coalition partner.
+Ruginienė assumed her former office of Minister of Social Security and Labour in the Sinkevičius cabinet.